Zion German Congregational Church

 On the church's tenth anniversary in 1924, there were 290 members and over 300 Sunday school pupils.

 New immigrants from the old country and the Midwest continued to arrive, settling in the Northeast Portland enclave.
-As a result, the congregation continued to progress and grow in membership.
+As a result, the congregation continued to grow in membership and progress.
 In 1929, a beautiful pipe organ was purchased and installed for a little over $3,300.

-The church was known as Zion Brethren Congregational Church in 1925, perhaps reflecting the desire to downplay the German heritage after World War I and recognizing the importance of the Brethren who played such an essential role in the church.
+In 1925, the church was known as Zion Brethren Congregational Church, perhaps reflecting the desire to downplay its German heritage after World War I and recognize the importance of the Brethren, who played a crucial role in the church.

-Reverend Hopp served the Portland's Volga German community for 22 years, retiring in 1936.
+Reverend Hopp served the Portland Volga German community for 22 years, retiring in 1936.
 Zion was commonly known as 'Hopp’s Church' in tribute to its founding pastor.

 Reverend George J. Schmidt began his pastorate with Zion on July 11, 1938, and enjoyed a ministry of over two years before Reverend Kalmbach took leadership of the church on November 4, 1940.

-Reverend Paul Kalmbach led the church during the difficult World War II years, sharing heartaches and sorrows with the members, and prayers answered, and dreams fulfilled.
+Reverend Paul Kalmbach led the church during the difficult years of World War II, sharing heartaches and sorrows with the members.
+Prayers were answered, and dreams were fulfilled.

-Reverend Kalmbach was born on October 24, 1897, in Krasnodor (Caucasus), Russia, and immigrated alone to America during the Russian Revolution at age 16.
+Reverend Kalmbach was born on October 24, 1897, in Krasnodar (Caucasus), Russia, and immigrated alone to America during the Russian Revolution at age 16.
 He graduated from the theological seminary in Yankton, South Dakota, then known as the Redfield Academy, and did his post-graduate work at York College, Nebraska.
 Reverend Kalmbach was State President of the Congregational Conferences in Oregon and California.
-Many improvements to the church were made at this time, including new pulpit chairs and a brass railing for the platform.
-Brother Borgardt donated a beautiful baptismal font, and Brother Brauer started a fundraising campaign which resulted in the purchase of a grand piano.
+Many improvements were made to the church at this time, including new pulpit chairs and a brass railing for the platform.
+Brother Borgardt donated a beautiful baptismal font, and Brother Brauer initiated a fundraising campaign, which ultimately led to the purchase of a grand piano.

 Reverend Theodore Strobel arrived at Zion on January 1, 1947.
 In 1952, the question of whether German or English should be used in church services was a matter of great concern to the church membership.
-Many of the younger people lost interest in the church because of their inability to read and understand the German language used in most services.
+Many younger people lost interest in the church due to their inability to read and understand the German language used in most services.
 Some younger people left the church and the Albina neighborhood to seek English-speaking churches and new areas to live in.
-A compromise was made, and the younger people were allowed to buy the English Hymnals; this made it possible for young and old alike to worship in the language best understood.
-The language problem was not resolved in Reverend Strobel’s pastorate but would diminish by the early 1960s as English became the primary language used in church services.
+A compromise was made, and the younger people were allowed to purchase the English Hymnals; this made it possible for both young and old to worship in the language they best understood.
+The language problem was not resolved in Reverend Strobel’s pastorate, but would diminish by the early 1960s as English became the primary language used in church services.
 At the same time the language issue emerged, the need was felt for an organization of young married couples.
-The Fellowship Club resulted from this need, and this group became one of the most active organizations in the church.
+The Fellowship Club emerged in response to this need, becoming one of the most active organizations within the church.
 Reverend Strobel also organized a Junior Choir in 1947.
 Reverend Strobel also served as the pastor of a church in Lodi, California.
 Reverend Strobel’s first wife died, and he remarried.
 Reverend Strobel and his second wife died within hours of each other.

-Reverend Emanuel Geier accepted a call to the Zion church in 1952 and coordinated the activity for its 40th Anniversary celebration.
+Reverend Emanuel Geier accepted a call to the Zion church in 1952 and coordinated the activities for its 40th Anniversary celebration.
 During this time, a building fund was created for a much-needed educational and social annex.
-Tower chimes were donated by Ross Hollywood Chapel and installed.
+Ross Hollywood Chapel donated and installed tower chimes.

-Reverend Kenneth Biel arrived in August 1954 and brought new people and energy to the church.
-He was an active and dynamic leader, constantly seeking new ideas for the betterment of the church.
+Reverend Kenneth Biel arrived in August 1954, bringing new people and energy to the church.
+He was an active and dynamic leader, continually seeking new ideas to enhance the church's well-being.
 During his pastorate, Zion hosted two Pacific Conferences in 1956 and 1961.
 Reverend Biel was vitally interested in the youth of the church and the community.
 He reorganized and directed the Junior Choir.
-Under his leadership, a daily vacation Bible school and retreats to Camp Adams were organized.
+Under his leadership, daily Vacation Bible schools and retreats to Camp Adams were organized.

 In 1955, the congregation purchased a fine parsonage several blocks from the church.
 This purchase allowed the former parsonage to be used as a church annex.

-In March of 1958, the church's name was officially changed from Zion German Congregational Church to Zion Congregational Church of Portland, Oregon.
-The church changed from German to English services a short time later, and new English hymnals were purchased.
+In March 1958, the church's name was officially changed from Zion German Congregational Church to Zion Congregational Church of Portland, Oregon.
+A short time later, the church switched from German to English services, and new English hymnals were purchased.
 This brought new life to the younger generation.

 On December 2, 1960, the congregation voted to approve the Constitution of the United Church of Christ and become officially affiliated with that body.